9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 - Opening hours: 8 am – 4.30 pm

 - How to get there: You can access El Rey by Bus R1 and R2, by taxi or by car.
 If you have your car, there is no parking available, but you can park by Playa Delfines if you can find space.
-It’s free but you should leave a tip to the local staff that will tell you where to park.
+It’s free, but you should leave a tip for the local staff who will direct you to the parking area.

 El Meco